-WE publish herewith an engraving of the steam-er Planter, lately run out of Charleston by her ne-gro crew, and a portrait of her captain, RoBERT SMALLS-both from photographs sent us by our cor-respondent at Hilton Head.
-The following, from the Herald correspondence, will explain the transaction :
+We publish herewith an engraving of the steamer Planter, lately run out of Charleston by her negro crew, and a portrait of her captain, Robert SMALLS-both from photographs sent us by our correspondent at Hilton Head.
+The following, from the Herald correspondence, will explain the transaction:

-action : One of the most daring and heroic adventures since the ser commenced was undertaken and successfully accom-plated by a party of negross in Charleston we plot, ep-tipht hat.
-Note of the rebulk gun, boat Ronter, twick the reasel under their exclusive control, passed the blatteries und forts in Charleston harbor, hoisted a white flag, ran ut to the blockeding quadron, and thence to Fort Koyal, it's S. Helena Sound and Broad River, reaching the flag-hip Wabash shortly after ten o'clock last evening.
+One of the most daring and heroic adventures since the war commenced was undertaken and successfully accomplished by a party of negroes in Charleston on Monday night last.
+Nine colored mon, comprising the pilot, engineers, and crew of the rebel gun-host Planter, book the vessel under their exclusive control, passed the batterie and forts in Charleston harbor, hoisted a white flag, rat out to the blockeding squadron, and thence to Port Royal rid St. Helens Sound and Brood River, reaching the flag ship Wabash shortly after ten célock last evening.

-The following are the names of the black men who per-formed this gallant and perilous service: Robert Smalls, plot.
-John Smalls and Alfred Gradine, engineers; Abm-ham Jackson, Gabriel Turno, William Morrison, Samuel Chilobin, Abrahum Alleton, The Labora and Samuel Chilobin, Abrahum Alleton, The Labora and the plot, and the wile, child, and siter of the first engineer.
-John Smalls, The balance of the party were without families.
-The Planter is a high-pressure, side-wheel steamer, one hundred and forty fest in length, and about fifty feet beam, and draws about five feet of water.
-She was built in Charleston, was formerly used as a cotton-boat, and is capable of carrying about 1400 biels.
-On the organization of the Confederate may she was transformed into a gun-boat, and was the most valuable war vessel the Confeder-ates had at Charleston.
-Her armament consisted of one seven-hold ridle gun forward, and a 24-pound howitzer aft.
-Besides, she had on board when she came into the harbor one seven-hold ridle field and the Confeder-tion and ridle seven in the constitute of one seven-hold ridle gun one sight-in-the Cound howitzer aft.
-I rifle gun forward, and a 24 process she had on board when she came into the harbor minch rifled gun, one eight-inch Columbiad, one ch howitzer, one long 52-pounder, and about two rounds of ammunition, which had been consigned hundred rounds of ammunition, which had been consigned to Fort Ripley, and which would have been delivered at that fortification on Tue-day had not the designs of the robel authorities been frustrated.
-She was commanded by Captain Relay, of the Confederate navy-all the other employs of the vessel, excepting the first and second mates, being persons of color.
-Robert Smalls, with whom I had a brief interview at femeral Benham's head-quarters this morning, is an intel-ligent narge, how in Charleston, and employed for many types his dudies on howd the iFeb interview.
-He terest ince, and, as he toid me, adopted the idea of running the vessel to sea from a joke which one of his companions per-pertated.
-He immediately cautioned the crew agains alluling to the matter in any way on hoard the best, but asked them, if they wanted to talk it up in sober arranse.
-Mark the stars and stripes instead of the Stars and Bars.
-Various plans were proposed, but finally the whole arrangement of the searse was fift to the discretion and and he result as a moder.
-The family the whole arrangement of the searse was fift to the discretion and and de ready at a moment's notive or to conver him For three days he kept the provisions of the garty scretced in the hold, wavaiting an opportunity to slip away.
-At length, on Monday evening, the while officers of the resear eleven to n shore to spend the night, intending to star
+The following are the names of the black men who performed this galant and perfolus service: Robert Smalls, pilot, John Smalls and Alfred Gradine, engineers; Abrahand Jackson, Gabriel Turne, William Morrison, Samuel, Chicledon, Abraham Alleton, and David Jones.
+They brought with them the wife and three children of the pilot, and the wife, child, and sister of the first engineer.
+John Smalls.
+The balance of the party were without families.

+The Planter is a high-pressure, side-wheel steamer, on hundred and forty feet in length, and about fifty fee beam, and draws about five feet of water.
+She was buil in Charleston, was formerly used as a cotton-beat, and is expable of carrying about 1400 bules.
+On the organization of the Confederate may she was transformed into a gon beat, and was the most validable more of the confederate may she beat, and was the most validable may be a supported at the 25-pound rifle gun forward, and a 24-pound howitzer af Besides, she had on board when she came into the harbo one seven-inch rifled gun, one eight-inch Columbiad, on eight-inch howitzer, one long 32-pounder, and about twe hundred rounds of ammunition, which had been consigne to Fort Ripley, and which would have been delivered a that fortification on Timesdy had not the designs of the by Captain Relay, of the Confederate navy-all the other employés of the vessel, excepting the first and second mates, being persons of color.